DavideRutigliano/track-me-java-android-app/README.md

 ShareLatex via Overleaf.
 This choice allowed us also to link Latex project with this github repository.

 # Documents Preview via Overleaf
-In this readme we also provided to the readers read-only links to our overleaf project in order to provide have a pdf version preview of all the documents.
+In this readme we provided to the readers read-only links to our overleaf project in order to have also a pdf version preview of all the documents.

 * [RASD](https://www.overleaf.com/read/vqnvgypvstfb)